Formlabs/foxtrot/README.md

   `cdt` as its core
 - `nurbs`: A handful of NURBS / B-spline algorithms used by `triangulate`
 - `gui`: GUI for rendering STEP files
-- `wasm`: Scaffolding to running in the browser using WebAssembly
+- `wasm`: Scaffolding to run in the browser using WebAssembly

 ## Code generation
 `step/src/ap214.rs` is automatically generated from